pivotal/credhub-release/README.md

+# cm-release repo

 cm-release is a kind of wrapper on the source repo "sec-eng-credential-manager".
 This wrapper provides a way to dictate how Bosh uses credential manager (cm) as a release.

 The source code from that repo is submoduled here.

+The pipeline "credential-manager.yml" has a phase "bump-credential-manager" that has the responsibility to ensure that only green builds that also have changes to sec-eng-credential-manager are worthy of being used.
+ It updates the SHA reference to this 'golden' build in order to specify the latest snapshot to be wrapped into a bosh release.

+## Updating this repo's submodule before a BOSH release

 To manually update a local repo, use

      ./scripts/update

-to ensure that the latest code has been pulled into the submodules.
+ to ensure that the latest code has been pulled into the submodule.

-The pipeline "credential-manager.yml" has a phase "bump-credential-manager" that updates the SHA reference in the submodules in order to specify the latest snapshot to be wrapped into a bosh release.
+## Creating a BOSH release

 After that, to create a new release for bosh with